pssingh17/django/README.md

-shopping cart in python/django and vanilla javascript
+Ecommerce site in python/django and vanilla javascript